ljerezchaves/ofswitch13/doc/source/ofswitch13-description.rst

 modify the original switch datapath implementation, which is currently maintained in the original repository and regularly synced to the modified one.
-The ``ns3lib`` branch includes some callbacks, compiler directives and minor changes in struct declarations to allow integration with the ``OFSwitch13`` module for the |ns3|.
+The ``ns3lib`` branch includes some callbacks, compiler directives and minor changes in structure declarations to allow integration with the ``OFSwitch13`` module for the |ns3|.

 Figure :ref:`fig-ofsoftswitch13-library`, adapted from [Fernandes2014]_, shows
 the library architecture and highlights the |ns3| integration points.
-The library provides the complete OpenFlow switch datapath, including the input/output ports, the ``NetBee`` parser and link, which uses the *Netpdl* xml-based language for packet header description [Risso2006]_, the flow-table pipeline for matching, the group table, and the meter table.
+The library provides the complete OpenFlow switch datapath, including the input/output ports, the ``NetBee`` parser and link that uses the *NetPDL* xml-based language for packet header description [Risso2006]_, the flow-table pipeline for matching, the group table, and the meter table.
 On the controller side, the ``dpctl`` utility is also available for converting text commands to OpenFlow messages.
 The library also provides the ``OFLib``, used for converting OpenFlow messages to and from OpenFlow 1.3 wire format.

 .. _fig-ofsoftswitch13-library: